holographicSol/communicator/README.md

 Uplink feature experimental and in development.
 My challenge to myself is central serverless com tool.

+UPNP:
+The router.
+Communicator intends to use a router to obtain public IP address via UPNP.
+This requires UPNP be enabled on the router.
+This to avoid using a '3rd person' to obtain the public IP address of your equipment.
+Root Description File.
+The root description cml file may change across rebooting the router.
+The Communicator is designed to handle this by enumerating/re-enumerating the router automatically under certain circumstances in order to continue using the correct root description file url for UPNP communication with the router.

 Python version - 3.9
 Platform - Developed on Windows 10.